"Tell me and I'll forget, show me and I may remember, involve me and I'll understand."

 Until further notice, all private lessons will take place online either over Facetime, Zoom, Skype, or Google Duo.
 When in person lessons resume, lessons will take place at my home on the SW corner of Dobson & Ray Rd.

-As of now, lessons are being scheduled Mondays, Wednesdays, and Thursday afternoons from 4:15 pm to 6:30pm.
+As of now, lessons are being scheduled Mondays, Tuesdays, Wednesdays, and Thursday afternoons from 4:15 pm to 6:30pm.

 Tuition Rates Etc.